-- the resistance values given in the table should be compared to the characteristic (unfactored) snow and wind loads - the values given are for uniformly distributed loads on multiple spans.
-All spans are assumed to be equal or within 15% of the largest span - the values are based on full scale tests and incorporate an overall safety factor of 2.0 for - negative loading (attachment resisting wind uplift) and 1.5 for positive loading the deflection of the seam at the unfactored loads is limited to span/200 for snow and span/90 for wind uplift - the values for the spans between 1 m and 1.5 m and 1.5 m and 2 m can be interpolated - the span is the distance between the centreline of the purlins or Quattro bars if fitted to a structural deck.
+- the resistance values given in the Table should be compared to the characteristic (unfactored) snow and wind loads - the values given are for uniformly distributed loads on multiple spans.
+All spans are assumed to be equal to, or within 15% of, the largest span - the values are based on full scale tests and incorporate an overall safety factor of 2.0 for negative loading (attachment resisting wind uplift) and 1.5 for positive loading - the deflection of the seam at the unfactored loads is limited to span/200 for snow and span/90 for wind uplift - the values for the spans between 1 and 1.5 m, and 1.5 and 2 m can be interpolated - the span is the distance between the centreline of the purlins, or Quattro bars if fitted to a structural deck. - the data has been prepared in accordance with BS EN 1990 : 2002 and BS EN 1993-1-3 : 2006 and their respective National Annexes - the self-weight of the EQC Seam sheeting has been taken into account in preparing the data - for single spans, excessive loads or spans, different deflection criteria and different factors of safety, advice should be sought from the Certificate holder.